BynBangsAlts/Java-Decompiler/README.md

         Procyon (Not Added Yet)

 # How to Install
-- Just Download the lastest Snapshot And Do java -jar jdec.jar or just double click it
+- Just Download the lastest Release And Do java -jar jdec.jar or just double click it

 # Gui And Decompilers ETC